The Intellectual Property and Antitrust Review: Russia

 Currently, the Competition Law contains a limited number of provisions envisaged to address IP issues.
 Apart from the clauses on unfair competition and transactions with an IP element subject to merger control, IP rights are specifically mentioned in the following instances: further to Article 10(4) of the Competition Law the prohibitions on abuse of dominance do not apply to conduct associated with the exercise of exclusive rights to IP or equivalent means of individualisation of a company, products, works or services; and similarly, under Article 11(9) of the Competition Law, the prohibitions against anticompetitive agreements are not applicable to agreements on granting or transferring IP rights or equivalent means of individualisation of a company, products, works or services.

 The FAS views the above immunities as obsolete and refers to the EU and US regulations; it seeks to exert control over unilateral conduct and contractual arrangements in the area of IP, and to look into existing practices in terms of their compliance with the Competition Law (in particular, in relation to the pharmaceutical industry and other markets of 'social importance').
 Likewise, the competition authority remains a proponent of compulsory licensing and liberalisation of parallel imports, claiming that such reforms can ensure a level playing field.
 Although these initiatives are criticised by certain practitioners and right holders, the FAS is adamant about seeing these changes implemented.
-Most recently, draft laws aimed at dealing with the digital economy and removing the IP-related exemptions, as well as dealing with parallel imports and compulsory licensing, have been elaborated.
+Draft laws aimed at dealing with the digital economy and removing the IP-related exemptions, as well as dealing with parallel imports and compulsory licensing, have been elaborated and are being discussed.

 The FAS is entrusted with monitoring compliance with Federal Law No. 38-FZ on Advertising dated 13 March 2006; its practice regarding violations of the relevant provisions also includes interaction with IP.